 This would be the resulting matrix:

-Since each word only appears once, this model would simply generate the same sentence over and over, but you can see how adding more words could make this interesting.
+Since each word only appears once, this model would simply generate the same sentence over and over, with probability of 1 for the next word given the current one.
+However, you can see how adding more words could make this interesting.

 I hope things are clearer now.
 Let’s jump to some code!